 The next Black Hat SEO practice is the excessive use of keywords for which the site owner wants the website to rank in the search engines.
 This Black Hat SEO practice is sometimes combined with invisible or hidden text in order to load a website with the keywords without them appearing in the content too many times.
 However, keyword stuffing is also done using unnatural repetitions of keyword phrases within the visible content such as in this example using the term “search engine optimization:”

-Google has made it very clear with their latest updates that content is king, and when it comes to content, it should be useful, informative and unique…not written around a keyword or keyword phrase, let alone stuffed with them.
+Google has made it very clear with their latest updates that content is king, and when it comes to content, it should be useful, informative, and unique…not written around a keyword or keyword phrase, let alone stuffed with them.

 This Black Hat SEO method involves complex coding which enables you to show one page to Google and an entirely different page to your visitors.
 This is a very sneaky Black Hat SEO practice and one which is not only despicable to Google, but it is bordering on unethical.
 After all, you are telling Google that if they index you that you are going to give your visitors something which you are not actually going to give them.
-Many sites have been banned from the search engines because they have been caught using cloaking to boost their rankings.
+Many sites have been banned from search engines because they have been caught using cloaking to boost their rankings.

-A link farm is basically a site which has nothing but a bunch of links and no content or value for the visitor.
-The sole purpose of a link farm is to rank with the search engines by filling a site up with ads which use the keyword for which the site is being optimized.
-The idea is that the use of the many keywords will get the site ranked with the search engines and that the site owner will then be able to receive a decent ROA by selling ad space to sites who have offers consistent with those keywords.
+A link farm is basically a site that has nothing but a bunch of links and no content or value for the visitor.
+The sole purpose of a link farm is to rank with the search engines by filling a site up with ads that use the keyword for which the site is being optimized.
+The idea is that the use of the many keywords will get the site ranked with the search engines and that the site owner will then be able to receive a decent ROA by selling ad space to sites that have offers consistent with those keywords.

 Since Google has now become more effective at locating misleading websites and penalizing or deindexing them, this practice is phasing out, but not quick enough.